clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

       swupd bundle-add containers-basic
       systemctl start docker

 #.
-Use `os-install` to download and install the bundles.
+Use :command:`os-install` to download and install the bundles.

    .. code-block:: bash

       swupd os-install --url https://cdn.download.clearlinux.org/update --statedir "$PWD"/swupd-state --no-boot-update --version 29790 -B os-core-update,editors,network-basic base

-   The `swupd` example uses the following flags:
+   The swupd example uses the following flags:

-   * :command:`os-install` tells `swupd` to download and install.
+   * :command:`os-install` tells swupd to download and install.
    * :command:`-V / --version` specifies the version of the |CL| bundles.
    * :command:`--url` specifies the URL of the bundles repository.
    * :command:`--statedir` specifies the state directory where downloaded bundles and any state information are stored.
-   * :command:`--no-boot-update` tells `swupd` to skip updating boot files because boot files are not required for a container.
+   * :command:`--no-boot-update` tells swupd to skip updating boot files because boot files are not required for a container.

-   For more information on `swupd` flags, enter the :command:`swupd os-install -h` command.
+   For more information on swupd flags, enter the :command:`swupd os-install -h` command.

    Example output: